 - Security at routing scale.
 Viptela SD-WAN provides security in the form of encryption and device authentication.
 The founders applied their expertise in routing protocols to develop a solution that provides encryption and security from an any-to-any perspective.
 The Viptela router can connect all entities and automatically route traffic between those as if they were on one seamless VPN connection.

 - Network-wide segmentation.
 Because Viptela technology enables the overlay, the company can segment the network on an end-to-end basis.
-The Viptela SD-WAN allows an enterprise to build multiple logical topologies any way they want, and each of these different segments of network can have different encryption schemes.
+The Viptela SD-WAN allows an enterprise to build multiple logical topologies any way they want, and each of these different segments of the network can have different encryption schemes.

 - Enforce policy and business logic centrally.
 Each network location enforces the policies of a specific location, but all of the locations are influenced by the centralized controller.
 If necessary, an organization can have multiple controllers to meet resiliency requirements.